nguyenle2310/German-Credit-/README.md

-# Attached are two of my projects for Business Analytics diploma at Cape Breton University
-- Project 1: Predict Loan Default for Dream Housing Finance company using Bayes Net, Naive Bayes and Random Forest Algorithm
+# Attached is my projects for Business Analytics diploma at Cape Breton University: Predict Loan Default for Dream Housing Finance company using Bayes Net, Naive Bayes and Random Forest Algorithm
-- Project 2: Predict Loan Default for German Credit using Logistic Regression